rust-lang/book/second-edition/src/ch11-00-testing.md

 > Program testing can be a very effective way to show the presence of bugs, but
 > it is hopelessly inadequate for showing their absence.
->
-> Edsger W. Dijkstra, "The Humble Programmer" (1972)
+> Edsger W. Dijkstra, “The Humble Programmer” (1972)

 Correctness in our programs means that our code does what we intend for it to do.
-Rust is a programming language that cares a lot about correctness, but correctness is a complex topic and isn't easy to prove.
-Rust's type system shoulders a huge part of this burden, but the type system cannot catch every kind of incorrectness.
+Rust is a programming language that cares a lot about correctness, but correctness is a complex topic and isn’t easy to prove.
+Rust’s type system shoulders a huge part of this burden, but the type system cannot catch every kind of incorrectness.
 As such, Rust includes support for writing software tests within the language itself.